126: Bob Dylan, ‘Tears of Rage’ (The Basement Tapes)

 “Million Dollar Bash”:

-And there’s a series of brilliant, inspired songs flitting between the comic and the fantastic and the oh-so-serious: ‘Nothing Was Delivered’, ‘Quinn the Eskimo’, ‘Too Much of Nothing’, ‘Crash on the Levee’, ‘You Ain’t Going Nowhere’.
-The last of these is ostensibly humorous.
-But there was enough gravity in it to serve as a catalyst for a 180° change in my life, no exaggeration.
+And there’s a series of brilliant, inspired songs flitting between the comic and the fantastic and the oh-so-serious: ‘Nothing Was Delivered’, ‘Quinn the Eskimo’, ‘Too Much of Nothing’, and ‘Crash on the Levee’.
+‘You Ain’t Going Nowhere’ is ostensibly humorous.
+But there was enough gravity in it to serve as a catalyst for a 180° change in my life (SoTW 248), no exaggeration.
 We took our music seriously back then.

 “You Ain’t Going Nowhere” (improvised lyrics):

-And there’s no music more serious than the three songs from that basement that The Band would record for their first album: the cosmic, apocalyptic ‘This Wheel’s On Fire’; ‘I Shall Be Released’, Dylan’s existential meditation on that little question: ‘What is the point of living a life of such pain?’; and our SoTW, ‘Tears of Rage’, a searing cry of the pain of betrayal.
+And there’s no music more serious than the three songs from that basement that The Band would record for their first album: the cosmic, apocalyptic ‘This Wheel’s On Fire’; Dylan’s existential meditation on that little question: ‘What is the point of living a life of such pain?’, ‘I Shall Be Released’; and our SoTW, a searing cry of pain from betrayal, ‘Tears of Rage’.

 If ‘I Shall Be Released’ is Dylan’s “Hamlet”, ‘Tears of Rage’ is his “King Lear”.
 Before this, Dylan had never collaborated.
 But bassist Rick Danko provided the music for ‘This Wheel’s on Fire’, and pianist Richard Manuel the music for ‘Tears of Rage’.